cloudmesh-project/cloudmesh.ocr/code/README.md

 You are expected to use a Linux machine which has the following packages installed:
 - Git
-- Cloudmesh (and having a valid cloudmesh.yaml file for accessing Chameleon Cloud)
+- Cloudmesh Client (and having a valid cloudmesh.yml file for accessing Chameleon Cloud)
 - Ansible

 How to use